-Putting this into practice, lets pretend you’re a founder of a seed-stage company in the productivity software space and looking to raise a Series A. After you’ve networked and identified a 2-3 possible investors who’d lead your round, you want to start negotiating and identify terms with your primary lead you want the most.
+Practice: let us pretend you’re a founder of a seed-stage company in the productivity software space and looking to raise a Series A. After you’ve networked and identified 2-3 possible investors who’d lead your round, you want to start negotiating and identify terms with the primary lead you like most.

 What you do know is that you’ll need $6m for the next 18-20 months of development and sales to reach Series B KPIs.
 You’ll need to now get into the deals of your term sheet.
 Some of the topics you’ll cover are the following:

 - Co-sale agreements (& restrictions on sales)